 - Have received an honorable discharge

 - Present a photocopy of a veteran service proof document or combination of documents that provide branch of service, discharge date and discharge status (eg. DD 214, DD 256, WD AGO, or NGB 22).
 Alternatively, you may present your U.S. Military Retiree ID Card (DD Form 2) and a completed Virginia Veteran Military Service Certification application (DL 11).

-- Consent that the information on your application and any subsequent address changes you make will be shared with DVS.
+- Consent for the information on your application and any subsequent address changes you make to be shared with DVS.

-When applying for a veterans ID card, please make sure that DMV has your current address on your record.
+When applying for a veteran indicator, make sure that DMV has your current address on your record.

-- If you are applying by mail, fax or in person, you must complete a Virginia Veterans Identification Card Application (form DL-11) and provide a copy of your veteran service proof document(s) and your payment.
+- If you are applying by mail, fax or in person, you must complete a Virginia Veterans Identification Card Application (form DL-11) and provide a copy of your veteran service proof document(s).

 - Mail to: